-- ▲ WARNING: Do not lean over open barbecue while igniting or cooking. - ▲ WARNING: If ignition does not occur within four seconds of attempting to light the first burner, turn the burner control knob to the off position.
+- ▲ WARNING: Do not lean over open grill while igniting or cooking. - ▲ WARNING: Each burner must be ignited individually by pushing the electronic ignition button. - ▲ WARNING: If ignition does not occur within four seconds of attempting to light the first burner, turn the burner control knob to the off position.
 Wait five minutes to allow accumulated gas to dissipate, and then repeat the lighting procedure.